scify/Dianoia-app/README.md

 $ ionic cordova build android
 ```

+The `build` command will generate a full Android project, located in `platforms/android`.
+This project can then be opened in Android Studio, in order to build and produce the .aap (bundle) or the .apk files.

 If you want to build a release version:

 ```bash
 $ ionic cordova build android --release
 ```
-#### Signing the Android .apk
+### Signing the Android .apk
-After the .apk file is built, you can either use Android CLI commands, or just open Android Studio, and sign the .apk.
+After the android project is built, you can either use Android CLI commands, or just open Android Studio, and sign the .apk or .aap (bundle) file.

 ## Build for Browser